FOX-7

-FOX-7 is produced as of 2018 by EURENCO Bofors AB of Sweden, having been made in batches up to 7kg in 2001.
+FOX-7 is produced as of 2018 by EURENCO Bofors AB of Sweden, having been made in batches up to 7 kg in 2001.
 In laboratory-scale synthesis, material costs were calculated at ~AU$3000/kg (prices in 2002 AUD) using prices from research chemical suppliers.
 At that time, FOX-7 could be purchased from NEXPLO Bofors AB at SEK3200/kg.
 Due to its small-scale production, the cost of FOX-7 is relatively high.
 However, the production is based on commercial starting material and the synthesis is uncomplicated.

 FOX-7 is an attractive subject for research and development due to its combination of insensitivity and power.
 FOX-7 performs similarly to RDX, unlike other insensitive high explosives under investigation, such as TATB, nitrotriazolone, TEX, and 2,6-diamino-3,5-dinitropyrazine-1-oxide (LLM-105).
 Due to the need for less sensitive munitions, FOX-7 is being investigated at many military research centers, including in Australia, India, the USA, and Sweden.

+Fox-7 is synthesized by nitration of 4,6-dihydroxy-2-methylpyrimidine to 2-dinitromethylene-5,5-dinitropyrimidine-4,6-dione, which is then hydrolyzed for Fox-7.
+The precursor is itself synthesized via reaction of acetamidine hydrochloride with a malonic acid ester.